 Some of our competitors and potential competitors are larger and have greater name recognition, longer operating histories, more established customer relationships, larger budgets and significantly greater resources than we do.
 In addition, they have the operating flexibility to bundle competing products and services at little or no perceived incremental cost, including offering them at a lower price as part of a larger sales transaction.
 As a result, our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements.
 In addition, some competitors may offer products or services that address one or a limited number of functions at lower prices, with greater depth than our products or in different geographies or in vertical markets.
 Customers utilize our products in many ways and use varying levels of functionality that our products offer or are capable of supporting or enabling within their applications.
-Customers that use only limited functionality in our platform or products may be able to more easily replace our products with competitive offerings.
-In addition, some of our customers may choose to use our platform and products and our competitors' products at the same time
+Customers that use only limited functionality in our platform or products may be able to more easily at the same time.